Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppBasic/README.md

 - Click the sign-in button at the bottom of the application screen.
 - On the sign-in screen, enter the name and password of a personal Microsoft account or a work/school account.
 The sample works exactly in the same way regardless of the account type you choose, apart from some visual differences in the authentication and consent experience.
 During the sign in process, you will be prompted to grant various permissions (to allow the application to access your data).
 - Upon successful sign in and consent, the application screen will display the main page.
-- Close the application and reopen it.
+- On WinUI close the application and reopen it.
 You will see that the app retains access to the API and retrieves the user info right away, without the need to sign in again.
 - Sign out by clicking the sign out button.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## We'd love your feedback!

 Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](Enter_Survey_Form_Link).
+Consider taking a moment to [share your experience with us](https://forms.microsoft.com/Pages/DesignPageV2.aspx?subpage=design&m2=1&id=v4j5cvGGr0GRqy180BHbR9p5WmglDttMunCjrD00y3NUMzI1MkdXUUMwNVBVREpRNzIyOUtTTUE4My4u).

 ## Troubleshooting